SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 To quickly cover it, a [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) takes a set of rules, and applies them, over and over again, to a newly randomized set of data each time, to see what the outcomes are.

-I'll run through my model, and explain the rules, and its limitations before jumping into the results.
+I'll run through the details, and explain the rules, and its limitations before jumping into the results.
 But the configurable values mentioned above are only a part of what is randomized.
 They are used in combination with other randomized values, which I'll be getting into details about further down, to determine things like how long a particular work iteration would take for a particular ticket.

 ## "Deadlock"

 A "deadlock", in this context, is reached when the testers have to spent so much time during the sprint doing regression checks by hand that they don't have any time left over to check any new tickets.
 The amount of time they have to spend doing regression checks grows when tickets from a previous sprint weren't automated, which means that they must be re-verified by hand during the regression checking of every sprint after.

+It's important to note, that the simulation also considers the time testers would have to spend in following sprints to "catch up" on their work.
+This time would directly reduce the amount of time in future sprints, just like new regression checks would, and so is factored in the same way (without multiplying by the check refinement rate, that is).

 ## Definition of "done" vs "automated"